Start Early

 Successful applicants demonstrate how their leadership and involvement have prepared them for a productive study abroad experience.

-Describe how you plan to engage with and contribute to your community abroad.
-Successful applicants exhibit academic preparedness, strong decision-making skills, and an ability to contribute to their community abroad.
+Successful applicants exhibit academic preparedness, strong decision-making skills, and a desire to contribute to their community abroad.

 Use Your Resources

-Connect with the Enrollment Specialist Advisor: Enrollment Specialist Advisors can advise on the application process and required materials.
+Connect with the Study Abroad Enrollment Manager: Enrollment Managers can advise on the application process and required materials.
 Note: Our staff cannot provide feedback on application materials (such as essays or personal statements) before the official application review.
-It would not be fair to do so for one student, when we cannot do so for all students.
-However, we are available to help with any questions about what is required and what a reviewer will be looking for.

-For help with essays, we highly recommend The Writing Center.
+For help with essays, we recommend The Writing Center.

 For help with resumes and cover letters, check out resources from SuccessWorks.